Red-eared slider: Invasive species

 See also original edition: Lowe, Browne, et al. (2000).)
 Today, they can be found on six out of seven continents (everywhere except for Antartica).
 Feral populations are now found in Bermuda, Canada, Australia, Europe, Great Britain, South Africa, the Caribbean Islands, Israel, Bahrain, the Mariana Islands, Guam, Russia, and south- and far-east Asia.
 Within Great Britain, red-eared sliders have a wide distribution throughout England, Scotland, and Wales.
 In Spain, the red-eared slider is in direct competition with Mauremys leprosa for food and basking spots.
 The red-eared slider has a certain advantage over M. leprosa.

 In Australia, it is illegal for members of the public to import, keep, trade, or release red-eared sliders, as they are regarded as an invasive species – see below.
 Their import has also been banned by the European Union as well as specific EU member countries.
 In 2015, Japan announced it was planning to ban the import of red-eared sliders, and officially established in June 2023.
-While this bans it and red swamp crayfish from importing, trading and releasing to wild, it is still able to keep it alive at home.
+While this bans it and red swamp crayfish from importing, trading and releasing to the wild, it is still able to keep it alive at home.